oracle-livelabs/apex/apex-workflows/create-workflow/3-create-workflow.md

 ## Task 2: Modify Workflow Details

 1. With Doctor Appointment selected in the rendering tree, enter/select the following in the Property editor:

     - Identification > Name: **Doctor Appointment**

     - Advanced > Static ID: **DOC_APPT**

     ![Change the Workflow name and Static ID](./images/change-workflow-name.png " ")

-2. Now, select **New[Dev]** in the left pane, and in the property editor, for Workflow Version enter **1.0**.
+2. In the left pane, select **New[Dev]** and in the property editor, for Workflow Version enter **1.0**.

   ![Change the Workflow Version](./images/create-workflow-version.png " ")

 > **Note:** _You may have noticed the label [Dev] next to the version in the tree on the left pane.
 This means that this version of the Workflow is In Development and all parts of it are editable.
 We will learn about workflow versioning- Active vs. In Development versions in future labs in this workshop._

-3. The Workflow cannot be saved yet as the there are validation errors.
+3. The Workflow cannot be saved yet as there are validation errors.
 Click on the **error icon (Yellow exclamation mark)** to see the error.

   ![Check Errors in the Page](./images/check-workflow-errors.png " ")

 4. At this point, we will remove this activity since we plan to introduce new specific activities in subsequent sections of this lab.
-To do this, either right-click on the highlighted RED activity in the Workflow tree and select **Delete**, or click on the three dots at the bottom right corner of the activity in the Diagram.
-This will open a menu, and you can choose **Delete** from the options provided.
+To do this, either right-click on the highlighted RED activity in the Workflow tree and select **Delete**, or click the three dots at the bottom right corner of the activity in the Diagram.
+This will open a menu, and choose **Delete** from the options provided.

   ![Delete activity using Tree](./images/delete-activity-tree.png " ")

   ![Delete activity using workflow designer](./images/delete-activity-designer.png " ")